filcab/SublimeLLDB/README.md

 ----------
 * The input reader thread is named (for Python) Dummy-N (N=1, ...).
 This is a Python problem (the LLDB library uses `pthread_setname_np` to name the thread).
 * Sometimes Sublime Text 2 won't update the markers.
 For example, executing the LLDB command 'breakpoint disable' to disable all breakpoints may make the breakpoints disappear.
 They should reappear on the next step instruction.
+* Lldb's `script` command may not work.
+A workaround is being devised for it.
 * ...

 Feel free to ask for additional functionalities, preferably through github's issues.